johndimm/WhatLooksGood/README.md

   - compare counts to global counts
   - show the ones that are disproportionately represented

-That depends on a single relationship, the one between people and movies.
+That depends on a single relationship, the "like" relation between people and movies.
 We have a different one here, between dishes and restaurants, but can apply the same technique.
 We can also do it both ways, getting similar dishes using dish-restaurant-dish and similar restaurants using restaurant-dish-restaurant.